For Current Students:

 - How do I know if I am awarded an NTU Scholarship?

-The results will be posted in the application system in late May.
+The results will be posted in the application system.
+Please log in to check.

 - I am a dual degree student.
 Can I apply for scholarships?